jsplumb/jsplumb/doc/wiki/connections.md

 - **zIndex** - the zIndex of an element that is being dragged.
 - **scope** - the scope of the draggable.  can only be dropped on a droppable with the same scope.  this is discussed below.

-For more information about drag options, take a look at the [jQuery](http://docs.jquery.com/UI/Draggable) or [Katavorio](https://github.com/jsplumb/katavorio) docs.
+For more information about drag options, take a look at the [Katavorio](https://github.com/jsplumb/katavorio) docs.

 <a name="dropOptions"></a>
 #### Drop Options
 Drop options are treated by jsPlumb in the same way as drag options - they are passed through to the underlying library.

-Here are three common jQuery/Katavorio droppable options that you might want to consider using:
+Here are three common Katavorio droppable options that you might want to consider using:

 - **hoverClass** - the CSS class to attach to the droppable when a draggable is hovering over it.
 - **activeClass** - the CSS class to attach to the droppable when a draggable is, um, being dragged.
 - **scope** - the scope of the draggable.
 The draggable can only be dropped on a droppable with the same scope.
 This is discussed below.

-For more information about drop options when using jQuery, see [here](http://docs.jquery.com/UI/Droppable)

 <a name="dragScope"></a>
 #### Drag and Drop Scope
 jsPlumb borrowed the concept of 'scope' from jQuery's drag/drop implementation: the notion of which draggables can be dropped on which droppables.
 In jsPlumb you can provide a 'scope' entry when creating an Endpoint.
 Here's the example grey Endpoint example with 'scope' added:

 ```javascript
 var exampleGreyEndpointOptions = {